ibuystuff/ovs/Documentation/howto/docker.rst

 -----

-For multi-host networking with OVN and Docker, Docker has to be started with a destributed key-value store.
+For multi-host networking with OVN and Docker, Docker has to be started with a distributed key-value store.
 For example, if you decide to use consul as your distributed key-value store and your host IP address is ``$HOST_IP``, start your Docker daemon with::